Gallery-of-Kaeon/Kaeon-FUSION/README.md

 The sheer,
 ever-growing scale of the toolset required by software developers is a burden that should have been dealt with long ago.
-In order to liberate developers from the bondage of incomplete tools, we have created the first ever universal programming language.
+In order to liberate developers from the bondage of incomplete tools, we have created a language without limits.
 This is Kaeon FUSION!

 <h2 align="center">What is Kaeon FUSION?</h2>